Frequently Asked Questions

 The evidence you submit must show clearly that you do meet the specific criteria in at least 1 location.
 This indicates to us that you have done the work needed to make progress on this point and know what you need to do to implement it in the rest of your locations.

-No, to keep the burden of evidence collection submission, storage and analysis to a manageable level, we will do our scoring and analysis at the submission-level, which is to say using column A of your submitted survey and the associated file containing the evidence.
+To keep the burden of evidence collection submission, storage and analysis to a manageable level, we do our scoring and analysis at the submission-level, which is to say using only the documents and text you submit as a part of your online submission.

 To see a sample report based on data from multiple locations click HERE.